mariusdgm/snake_game_rl/README.md

 The agent is able to learn to hunt for the food, but since it does not keep track of its tail it ends up entraping itself.

 ### Conv DQN
-COnvolutional DQN where the input is a matrix describing the complete environment state.
+Convolutional DQN where the input is a matrix describing the complete environment state.
 This approach aims to allow the snake to avoid getting trapped by its own tail.

 Credits: code developed starting from https://github.com/python-engineer/snake-ai-pytorch